Ippei & Dan... How the fuck did these 2 meet and end up working together?

 Some people are so short-sighted and just plain fucking stupid.

-They want that short-cut, instead of taking the time to build something substantial that can bring value to Dan, they'd rather be a fuck and take from Dan.
+They want that short-cut, instead of taking the time to build something substantial that can bring value to Dan, they'd rather be a value-taker and steal from Dan.

 What Gay Vee also calls "doing the right thing."